astaruch/master-thesis/README.md

 ## Building

 For now, there is not prepared database table & data.
 You need to fill it manualy.
 Comming soon!
-In a good case, where the database is running and you have it's IP address, you can fire up the codeL:
+In a good case, where the database is running and you have it's IP address, you can fire up the code with following commands:

     cd v2/service
-    make configure
     make build
+    make test
     make run

+Before first run, you can build & images to dockerhub:

+    make prepare-images
+    make push-image

 ## Debugging